The Beer Garden Guide to Munich

 How do I order a beer?

 ‘Ein Bier bitte’ (one beer please), ‘Zwei Bier bitte’ (two beers please), ‘Drei Bier bitte’ (three beers please), and so on and so forth.
 If there are multiple types of beer you can order by the brand or type and drop the word ‘bier.’
 For example ‘Ein Münchner Hell’ (one Munich lager) or ‘Ein Augustiner Helles’ (one Augustiner Helles).
 You can be sure to follow it up with a ‘Danke’ (thanks) after they hand you your drinks.
-If you slip up it won’t be too hard to fix, they might switch to English or the interaction is simple enough that you can get by with very limited German or pointing.
+If you slip up it won’t be too hard to fix, they might switch to English or the interaction will likely be simple enough that you can get by with very limited German or pointing.

-When telling you the price they might say something like ‘Fünf Euro mit Pfand’ (Five euros with deposit).
-That means that they’re charging you that amount because they’re taking a deposit for the glass, but you can come back when you’ve finished your drink and get a euro or two back.
+When telling you the price they might say something like ‘Zehn Euro mit Pfand’ (€10 with deposit).
+That means that they’re charging you that amount because they’re taking a deposit for the glass, but you can come back when you’ve finished your drink and get your deposit back, which is typically €1-3.
 They might also hand you a small item (like a colorful coin) to hand back when you’re ready to receive your deposit.
-The place you return your glasses isn’t always the same place as where you purchased your beer so keep an eye out.
+The place you return your glasses to isn’t always the same place as where you purchased your beer so keep an eye out.

 Are beer gardens only open during the summer?